rcalaglez/prices-spring-boot-clean-arch/README.md

 # E-commerce Price Service

+A small service for applicable price queries, with Java, Spring Boot, following Clean Architecture principles.

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.